Pickleball FAQ

 All ages are welcome on the court!
 From young kids to older adults, beginners to pros, and fierce competitors to social players, people of all ages and abilities are playing pickleball.
 Check out Life Time member testimonies.

-ARORA Open Play is a time for our ARORA community (tailored to our ages 55+ community, however all are welcome) to show up, mix it up and play.
+ARORA Open Play is a time for our ARORA community (our ages 55+ community) to show up, mix it up and play.

 Ages 13 and up can reserve court time from Life Time Digital app or the website.
 Ages 11 and younger must have an adult present on the court to play.